Kinyarwanda: Vowels

 The table below gives the vowel sounds of Kinyarwanda.

 Tone

 Kinyarwanda is a tonal language.
 Like many Bantu languages, it has a two-way contrast between high and low tones (low-tone syllables may be analyzed as toneless).
 The realization of tones in Kinyarwanda is influenced by a complex set of phonological rules.

 Orthography

 Except in a few morphological contexts, the sequences 'ki' and 'ke' may be pronounced interchangeably as [ki] and [ke] or [ci] and [ce] according to speaker's preference.

-The letters 'a', 'e', or 'i' at the end of a word followed by a word starting with a vowel often follows a pattern of omission (observed in the following excerpt of the Rwandan anthem) in common speech, though the orthography remains the same.
-For example, Reka tukurate tukuvuge ibigwi wowe utubumbiye hamwe twese Abanyarwanda uko watubyaye berwa, sugira, singizwa iteka. would be pronounced as "Reka tukurate tukuvug' ibigwi wow' utubumiye hamwe twes' abanyarwand' uko watubyaye berwa, sugira singizw' iteka."